Visual Arts Audition Requirements for 2019-2020 Admissions

 - Do not include certificates, grades or other papers.
 We do not require an essay.

-Callbacks are posted on the DSA Visual Arts web page with your initials, audition number, and an appointment time for an interview at TBA.
+Callbacks are posted on the DSA Visual Arts web page with your initials, audition number, and an appointment time for an interview on Saturday, February 16th.
 Many students have the same initials so your initials and audition number must match.
 Please do not call the office or VA classroom if your number does not match the initials.

 Call Backs for Interview and Portfolio Review